Free Shipping to continental USA on orders $39 and up! Free Expedited Shipping on orders $59 and up!

 Why Isn’t There a Cure?

 Eczema (atopic dermatitis) is a chronic condition that affects the skin’s barrier and immune system.
 Unlike an infection, which you can treat directly with antibiotics, eczema is tied to genetics, environmental triggers and even factors like stress.
+The "cause" of eczema seems to vary by individuals.
+For some people it's caused by environmental triggers + stress.
+For other people it's skincare products + diet.
+For other people, it's all four.
+We're all different.
 Sources 1, 2.
 Because of this, most treatments focus on managing symptoms rather than eliminating the condition.

 However, research is evolving.
-According the National Eczema Association, scientists are exploring promising treatments, including microbiome therapy and prescription injectable biologic drugs that target the immune response that triggers eczema.
+According the National Eczema Association, scientists are exploring promising treatments, including prescription injectable biologic drugs that target the immune response that triggers eczema.
 The research is ongoing, and keep in mind that prescription drugs usually have side effects.
 Sources 1, 2.

 How to Keep Eczema Under Control